xdaluca/devconwiki/readme.md

 There were many great side-events during Devcon, so feel free to add notes from those as well.

+> Please keep in mind that we are still working on most of the notes to improve them.
 ## How to contribute

 If you have notes from a talk or workshop, please add them to the wiki.
 You can do this in two ways: